zopefoundation/zope.interface/docs/api/specifications.rst

 ``zope.interface.Interface``
 ============================

-API
----

-Interfaces are a specilization of `ISpecification` and implement the API defined by :class:`zope.interface.interfaces.IInterface`:
+Interfaces are a particular type of `ISpecification` and implement the API defined by :class:`IInterface`.

+Before we get there, we need to discuss two related concepts.
+The first is that of an "element", which provides us a simple way to query for information generically (this is important because we'll see that ``IInterface`` implements this interface):

+.. autointerface:: IElement
+.. autoclass:: zope.interface.interface.Element
+   :no-members:

+Next, we look at ``IAttribute`` and ``IMethod``.
+These make up the content, or body, of an ``Interface``.

+.. autointerface:: zope.interface.interfaces.IAttribute
+.. autoclass:: zope.interface.interface.Attribute

+.. autoclass:: IMethod

+Finally we can look at the definition of ``IInterface``.

-.. autointerface:: zope.interface.interfaces.IInterface
+.. autointerface:: IInterface
-   :members:
-   :member-order: bysource

 .. autoclass:: zope.interface.Interface